 1. Don’t Complicate It

 Your social media report should read well, meaning that you shouldn’t let stuff like fancy formatting or unnecessary details distract the reader from the actual report.
-Put the data which you have collected in the spotlight and let it speak for itself.
+Put the data that you have collected in the spotlight and let it speak for itself.
 Of course, if there is a sudden spike in a certain metric that you think warrants a discussion, don’t hesitate to include it.

 2. Focus Only on Relevant Goals

 Nobody knows all the ins-and-outs of your social media presence better than you, which means you know which metrics and KPIs are essential.
-While there is no such thing as too much data, you should focus only on those numbers which are relevant for your report.
+While there is no such thing as too much data, you should focus only on those numbers which are relevant to your report.